 Create awesome tiny planet pictures or videos, you can simply view a photo choosing Tiny Planet, Little Planet, Round View and simply screenshot to save it, but I find this loses resolution and looks awful when trying to zoom in.
 I prefer to use a 3rd party app.
 To get the video you’ll also have to use another app and for more on that check here.

 Typically its best to imagine the camera as another person, keep it around chin – eye level in height and at a similar distance away you would be when talking to someone.
+If you don’t want to be in the shot whether using a tripod or holding above your head find a place with the simplest and flattest surface you can.
+Think about removing it in post, placing on grass, concrete or wood are usually easy to mask out.
+Detailed carpets or patterned stones on the other hand are a pain in the arse.

 Lastly just get out there, have fun and be creative.